Protecting Sensitive OT and IT Assets with Forcepoint DLP

 Solution

 Krish designed and developed a new intranet and a custom product evaluation solution on Office 365 for Phipps, catering to their above requisite.
-We migrated Phipps’ legacy data from an existing SharePoint 2003 intranet to a new intranet on SharePoint Online, designed the information architecture and governance of the new intranet, and configured the hub site structure.

 The Way Forward